 Rear Adm.
-Butch Dollaga is a native of Vallejo, California, and graduated from the U.S. Naval Academy in 1990 with a Bachelor of Science in Mechanical Engineering.
-He holds a Master’s in Engineering Management from The George Washington University in Washington, District of Columbia.
+Dollaga is a native of Vallejo, California, and a 1990 graduate of the U.S. Naval Academy with a Bachelor of Science in Mechanical Engineering.
+He holds a Master in Engineering Management from George Washington University in Washington, District of Columbia.

-His sea tours include, division officer assignments aboard USS Los Angeles (SSN 688), engineer officer aboard USS Rhode Island, (SSBN 740)(B), and executive officer aboard USS Cheyenne (SSN 773).
-He commanded USS Charlotte (SSN 766) in Pearl Harbor, Hawaii and was commodore of Submarine Development Squadron 12 in Groton, Connecticut.
+His sea tours include division officer assignments aboard USS Los Angeles (SSN 688); engineer officer aboard USS Rhode Island (SSBN 740)(B); and executive officer aboard USS Cheyenne (SSN 773).
+He commanded USS Charlotte (SSN 766) in Pearl Harbor, Hawaii and also served as commodore of Submarine Development Squadron 12, Groton, Connecticut.

-His staff assignments include admissions officer at the U.S. Naval Academy; technical assistant to the Director of Naval Nuclear Propulsion; nuclear officer program manager and submarine officer community manager on the staff of the Deputy Chief of Naval Operations (Manpower, Personnel, Training, and Education); Commander Submarine Pacific prospective commanding officer instructor (Submarine Command Course); chief, program and budget branch on the Joint Staff J8 Directorate (Program and Budget Analysis Division); and director, Congressional Liaison Appropriations Matters Office on the staff of the Assistant Secretary of the Navy.
+His staff assignments include admissions officer at the U.S. Naval Academy; technical assistant to the Director of Naval Nuclear Propulsion; nuclear officer program manager and the submarine officer community manager on the staff of the Deputy Chief of Naval Operations (Manpower, Personnel, Training, and Education); Commander, Submarine Force, U.S. Pacific Fleet prospective commanding officer instructor (Submarine Command Course); chief, program and budget branch on the Joint Staff (J8) Directorate (Program and Budget Analysis Division); and director, Congressional Liaison Appropriations Matters Office (FMBE) on the staff of the Assistant Secretary of the Navy (FM&C).

 He has completed three overseas deployments in Indo-Pacific Command and five strategic deterrent patrols in the Atlantic.

 Dollaga assumed his current duties as commander, Undersea Warfighting Development Center in May 2018.